voucherly/voucherly-docs/docs/guides/integrations/pay-at-table/index.md

 By the end of this guide, you’ll know how to:
 - Set up your authentication endpoints
 - Generate and verify digital signatures
-- Configure everything in the Voucherly dashboard
+- Configure everything in the Dashboard
 - (Optionally) handle user logout

 ## Prerequisites